dphochman/angular-comentium/README.md

     1. Define at least one Controller, one Service and one Directive
 2. Use LESS/SASS (Bootstrap styling is fine, try to add some custom modifications)
 3. Since there's no API defined, use mock data in the form of a .json file, but utilize Angular Resource for that.
-    1. Only one place should know about the Mock usae.
+    1. Only one place should know about the Mock usage.
 Ther rest of the code should work with it as if it's coming from an API.
 4. Commit the result to Github/BitBucket
 5. No need for RTF support, simple html tags are enough
 6. The screenshots I provided are just for general idea.
 There is no requirement to use that specific UI design.